grepp-technical-assignment/TaskCreationHelper/README.md

 ## Run: `run.py`

 You can use TCH by running `run.py`.
-Enter `python3 run.py help` on terminal to learn usage.
+Enter `python3 run.py --help` on terminal to learn usage.
 Also, please check out `Examples` folder to look showcases.

 ## Configuration: `config.json`